elizabethsiegle/30-seconds-of-swift-code/README.md

 ## :books: List

 ### bubble sort
-BubbleSort uses the technique of comparing and swapping
+BubbleSort is a sorting algorithm that uses the technique of repeatedly comparing and swapping the adjacent elements if they are in the wrong order.
 ```swift
 func bubbleSort(_ inputArr:[Int]) -> [Int] {
     guard inputArr.count > 1 else {